 IV.
 Low Lunge with Arch

 A beginner-intermediate asana, Anjaneyasana or low lunge resembles the common stretch known as the lunge, except it adds an extra energy-boosting element.

 Anjaneyasana is performed in a standing position and is a back-bend, stretch, strength and balance-type asana.

 It benefits the legs, lats, arms, shoulders, core, hips, pelvis, groin, quads, and opens the chest

-1. An easy transition to this pose is from downward facing dog pose, in which you bring your right foot forward in between your hands, in which the right knee is directly over your right ankle.
+1. An easy transition to this pose is from downward facing dog pose, in which you bring your right foot forward in between your hands.
+Furthermore, the right knee is directly over your right ankle.

 2. Next, transition the left leg back.
 As your extend your left leg back, you should feel a stretch in your left thigh and groin.
 Keep your right leg stationary.

 3. From this position, begin to tighten and press your tailbone or buttocks down and forward.
 This will shift your torso slightly forward as well, giving you a better stretch to the left leg.